-Marijuana is one of the most popular recreational drugs worldwide.
-As medical marijuana has become legal in many countries as well as about half of the states in the USA, it is now possible to discuss its use for treatment of common conditions such as dizziness, nausea and headache.
+Marijuana is one of the most popular recreational drugs worldwide, and is the #1 illegal drug in the US (followed by cocaine).
+It is estimated that in the US, about 13.5% of the population uses it every year.
+(Zhang, 2019) As medical marijuana has become legal in many countries as well as about half of the states in the USA, it is now possible to discuss its use for treatment of common conditions such as dizziness, nausea and headache.

 Cannabis is a generic term used for drugs produced from plants belong to the genus Cannabis (i.e. marijuana).
 Cannabis is not a single substance but rather is a mixture of up to roughly 60 compounds.
-Some of them, like THC, are psychoactive, and others are not.
+Some of them, like THC (d-9-tetrahydrocannabinol), are psychoactive, and most others are not.

 THC (brand name Dronabinol) has been extensively studied with placebo controlled trials for nausea.
 A similar drug called Nabilone is also available.
 Both of these have been approved by the FDA for treatment of nausea and vomiting associated with chemotherapy.
 Another substance called "Nabiximol" is not currently FDA approved for nausea, but it is licensed in other countries and appears to be similar.